robtweed/mg-showcase/JSON-BENCHMARKS.md

         Max Child Process Worker Pool Size: 2
         ========================================================

+Both versions of the Web Server will now function identically.

 The Web Server is now running and listening on port 3000.
 Assuming you mapped port 3000 when you started the Container, you should be able to access it externally using a browser, eg: